Chronic illnesses cost billions each year

 Health apps make it easier for us to monitor our overall wellness as well as for doctors to treat their patients more effectively.

-Forget waiting in the waiting room.
+Forget the waiting room.

 Telemedicine apps provide patients with greater convenience than ever before.
 With the ability to monitor our nutrition, glucose levels, and a variety of other health conditions no matter where we are or what the time of day, we can take an offensive position with our personal healthcare needs.